matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 4. **Multi-center consistency** validates the robustness of the phase-based approach
 5. **Statistical significance** is overwhelming (p-values < 1e-5 for most bins; many much smaller)

-### 3.5 Comprehensive Elevation Analysis with 3D Geometry (Step 6 Results)
+### 3.5 Comprehensive Elevation Analysis with 3D Geometry

-To investigate potential effects from using 2D horizontal distances instead of 3D spatial separations, we performed comprehensive elevation analysis using vectorized coordinate transformations and 3D geometry:
+To investigate potential effects from using 2D horizontal distances instead of 3D spatial separations, we performed comprehensive elevation analysis using vectorized coordinate transformations and 3D geometry.
+Following improvements to station coordinate mapping, we achieved 100% elevation data coverage across all analysis centers.

 #### 3D Distance Calculation